jeremiepoiroux/kanji-list/README.md

 > FREQ BIG 5:	weighted average frequency value of five database-specific average values (excluding KD and WKFR) (KUF = superior, jisho.org = inferior)

 I compare the rank of the frequency of kanjis in the Japanese 2022 Wikipedia with all the 10 datasets, first with the absolute frequency difference, then with a calculation of the Pearson correlation coefficient.
-Please note that from the merge of the two lists (mine with 2 172 kanjis, Kandrac's with 2 242), the comparison is effective on 1 977 kanjis.
+Please note that from the merge of the two lists (mine with 2 172 kanjis, Kandráč's with 2 242), the comparison is effective on 1 977 kanjis.

 |        | Google | KUF   | MCD    | 文化庁  | jisho.org | KD   | WKFR | AVG FREQ | FREQ (1) | FREQ BIG 5 |